 The role of a teacher is to use classroom instruction and presentations to help students learn and apply concepts such as math, English, and science.
 In today's world, a teacher's role is quite multifaceted.
-Their job is to counsel students, help them learn how to use their knowledge and integrate it into their live so they will become valuable members of society.
-Teachers are encouraged to adapt teaching methods to each individual student's learning and to challenge and inspire their students to learn.
+Their job is to counsel students, help them learn how to use their knowledge, and show them how to integrate it into their lives so they will become valuable members of society.
+Teachers are encouraged to adapt teaching methods to each individual student's learning style and to challenge and inspire their students to learn.

 - Entry into most teacher education programs requires that you first complete your undergraduate degree, and obtain teaching-related experiences.

 - Your specialist/major/minor can determine what subject(s) and grade level(s) you are eligible to teach.

 3. Choosing a Level and Subject to Teach